How to Achieve Luminous Jet-Setter Skin

 There are a few treasured beauty boosters which multi-task and are truly worthy of inclusion when it comes to deciding on what to include in your hand luggage.

+Beauty Balm.
 Having a multi-purpose balm in your bag at any time can solve a few problems in one go.
 Balms which are rich in nourishing oils can be the antidote to everything from dry lips, unsightly cuticles and dry hands and nails.
-You can use our vitamin E and nourishing Goddess on the Go Balm on your hands, lips and even under the eyes to nourish and brighten.

 What you do when you step off a plane can be just as important as the actions you take during the flight.
 Continuing with your hydration, healthy eating and skin treatments are essential to maintaining a luminous glow.